 - For the IER classifier team there may be a requirement to split and observe activities at various locations to ensure that all elements of the checklist can be assessed i.e., logistics classifier may need to see the team's warehouse and logistics support provision which can only be undertaken in the home location.
-This may incur additional costs and logistical considerations for the donor organisations, although pre greening of the checklist in advance may negate some of these issues. - The EU MODEX has a working duration of continuous operational activity that exceeds the minimum of 30 working hours for a normal IER exercise phase, therefore, classifiers should be aware that they will potentially be required to plan for a longer duration in the field. - The contracted consortium will have supplementary communication channels to consider in order to ensure that the INSARAG Secretariat, USAR team mentor and IER classifier team are kept fully appraised of developments in the preparation and delivery phase of the EU MODEX. - IER classifiers can be nominated from regions outside the Africa, Europe, Middle East (AEME) and may not be familiar with the UCPM and EU MODEX.
-Although they will be concentrating on the IER checklist there are undoubtedly differences when conducting the IER in this context which the classifiers need to be familiar with.
+This may incur additional costs and logistical considerations for the donor organisations, although pre greening of the checklist in advance may negate some of these issues.
+If it is not possible to travel, the USAR team may have to demonstrate its logistical capabilities by other means (photos, videos, documents) in accordance with the checklist items applicable. - The EU MODEX has a working duration of continuous operational activity that exceeds the minimum of 30 working hours for a normal IER exercise phase, therefore, classifiers should be aware that they will potentially be required to plan for a longer duration in the field. - The contracted consortium will have supplementary communication channels to consider in order to ensure that the INSARAG Secretariat, USAR team mentor and IER classifier team are kept fully appraised of developments in the preparation and delivery phase of the EU MODEX.

-$^{^2}$ The EU Member States agreed on the establishment of the ECPP in Decision 1313/2013/EU on a Union Civil Protection Mechanism (article 11).
+2 The EU Member States agreed on the establishment of the ECPP in Decision 1313/2013/EU on a Union Civil Protection Mechanism (article 11).
 Details are defined in Implementing Decision 2014/762/EU (chapter 5), amended by Implementing Decision 2018/142